Eduardo3gtz/meli-order-management-system/readme.md

 - **Username:** `sa`
 - **Password:** `password`

-**Note:** The H2 Console is only available when the application is running.
+**Note:** The H2 Console is only available when the application is running with the development profile.

+### Production Environment

+The production environment uses PostgreSQL for persistent data storage.
+Connect to your PostgreSQL instance using your preferred database client with the credentials configured in your environment variables.

 ## Testing with Postman